CarlosDutra740/Portfolio-Carlos-Dutra/README.md

 My engineering background extends into Python programming applied to data analysis and machine learning, bridging the gap between the physical and digital worlds.
 I develop predictive models, smart automations, and decision support tools that enhance industrial and energy processes.
 Programming logic has become an extension of engineering, enabling simulations, diagnostics, and optimizations at scale.

 I see technology as an architecture of possibilities: energy, data, and automation integrated into a unified vision of advanced systems.
-I draw inspiration from cutting-edge engineering concepts—from smart grids to AI applications—to build solutions that not only solve problems but also set new standards for efficiency.
+I draw inspiration from cutting-edge engineering concepts, from smart grids to AI applications, to build solutions that not only solve problems but also set new standards for efficiency.
 This is the space where I aim to operate, at the intersection of reality and potential.

 This portfolio serves as a showcase of my most relevant projects, technical skills, and professional journey.
-My goal is to demonstrate what I have accomplished and how I can add value to future projects—whether in employment, as a freelancer, or through partnerships.
+My goal is to demonstrate what I have accomplished and how I can add value to future projects, whether in employment, as a freelancer, or through partnerships.

 # Projects

 This repository contains (or serves as the basis for) my personal website/portfolio.
 The key files/components are:

 File/Folder	Description
-index.html	Main page of the portfolio — layout, structure, and public content style.css	Visual styles (colors, typography, responsiveness, etc.) script.js	Interactive behaviors, animations, or client-side logic
+index.html	Main page of the portfolio -- layout, structure, and public content style.css	Visual styles (colors, typography, responsiveness, etc.) script.js	Interactive behaviors, animations, or client-side logic